Upgrade your skills for today's workforce.

 - Tuition and books

-- Applications and processes: Commissioner Approved Training (CAT); Training Benefits (TB); Workforce Investment Act — Dislocated Worker Assistance; Trade Adjustment Act; financial aid
+- Applications and processes: Commissioner Approved Training (CAT); Training Benefits (TB); Workforce Innovation and Opportunity Act / Dislocated Worker Assistance / Trade Ac t /NAFTA; financial aid

 - Academic advising and career services, including help developing an individual educational plan